NLP-G4/NLP_group_project/README.md

 ## Conclusions & Next Steps

+- All models passed the baseline on the validate split, except for the Random Forest Classifier
+- All models are overfit
+- K-Nearest Neighbors performed the best, outperforming the baseline by 31.43%
+    - Model efficacy could be improved by increasing the amount of readmes in the dataset
+    - Readme length also greatly varied across languages which creates a psuedo-class imbalance.
+Finding a method to scale readme length would help reduce overfitting
+    - Further hyper-parameter tuning and feature engineering could help generalize the model better
+- Most were pretty imbalanced when predicting all four languages, but K-Nearest Neighbors predicted all but shell somewhat equally
+- For these reasons, we chose to test our KNN model
+    - The model outperformed the baseline by 15% and was not too lopsided in predicting each language
+    - The model performed very well in predicting HTML code
+    - Performs the worst with Shell
+    - More data is needed to increase K and reduce overfitting
+- With More Time:
+    - All models would benefit greatly from an increased sample size
+    - We found that distance-based models outperformed decision-based models, and would like to continue adjusting hyperparameters
+    - We would also like to look into clustering, and combining models to increase accuracy

 ## How to Reproduce this Project
 > - You will need your own env file with credentials for the GitHub, along with these files to recreate our project: